-Nevil’s monster is not too big because the corridors in the labyrinth are not wide, but it is strong as an ogre, with long green slimy fur, long horns, a big mouth with teeth like rocks and long arms with paws and claws like daggers powerful enough to break trees like toothpicks.
+Nevil’s monster is not too big because the corridors in the labyrinth are narrow, but it is strong as an ogre, with long green slimy fur, long horns, a big mouth with teeth like rocks and long arms with paws and claws like daggers powerful enough to break trees like toothpicks.

 When his roar echoes through the chambers and corridors and everyone baulks, and when he dashes through the tunnels they shrivel and hide in any corners.
 Even with his mind he could grab beings and things and smash them against walls when they did not comply with his command.

 Does he know when he is hurting and sometimes even killing people through his furious actions?
 No. Nevil is the way he is.
 He does not know any different, he is himself.
 No one told him he is evil.
 No one ever told him, using his powers causes pain and death.
 Nevil has never felt pain, only brute force, anger and rage, and, very seldom… he feels lonely.

 He does not grow up thus does not know about death.
 When he sees people not moving any longer, he thinks they are just sleeping for a long time.
 Sometimes they are eaten by other beings, and for him, there seems nothing wrong about this at all.